puklu/Chronorobotics-project/README.md

-3. The fetched map and envrionment objects are stored in project/fetched_objects/maps directory.
+3. The fetched map objects are stored in project/fetched_objects/maps directory.
    The fetched envrionment object is stored in project/fetched_objects/environment directory.